Editor's Note: This article was originally published in 2021. We're sharing it again as part of our month long celebration of Texas.

 Dr Pepper Museum

-Dr Pepper is a staple in Texas culture; everybody knows that.
-You can enjoy a day at the old bottling plant in Dr. Pepper's hometown of Waco.
+Dr Pepper is a staple in Texas culture.
+And no day trip to Waco is compete without spending a day at one of the city's best tourist attractions: the old Dr Pepper bottling plant.
 The 100-year-old building reopened to the public in 1991.
-The Museum is home to the W. W. Clements Free Enterprise Institute.
-The Institute was created in 1997 to educate school children and adults about the economic system of America.
-The program uses the soft drink industry as a model to teach students about developing, producing, and marketing products.
+The museum is home to the W. W. Clements Free Enterprise Institute, created in 1997 to educate school children and adults about the economic system of America.
+The program uses the soft drink industry as a model to teach students about developing, producing and marketing products.

 Waco Downtown Farmer's Market

-The Farmer's Market is located in Waco's heart and is open every Saturday from 9 a.m.-1 p.m.
-Enjoy local vendors, locally grown produce, and a morning full of small-town family fun.
+The Farmer's Market is located in the heart of downtown Waco and is open every Saturday from 9 a.m. to 1 p.m.
+Enjoy local vendors, locally grown produce and a morning full of small-town family fun.
 Plus, it's only a half-mile walk from the Magnolia Market (right down 6th street.)

-The whole family will love a walk down Austin Avenue searching for the oldest antique, the cutest home decor, or the perfect souvenir from a gift shop.
-Shops like Spice Village, The Findery, and Magnolia Market will keep you busy while you walk off morning brunch!
+The whole family will love a walk down Austin Avenue.
+Search for the oldest antique, the cutest home decor or the perfect souvenir from a gift shop.
+Shops like Spice Village, The Findery and Magnolia Market will keep you busy while you walk off morning brunch!

 Mayborn Museum Complex

 The Mayborn Natural Science and Cultural History Museum Complex at Baylor University is a great place to visit to dig deeper into your love of fossils.